 Public Transport: Near Bus Stop

 View on: Whatpub

-Closed 2015.
-Now the AlQuba Masjid and Cultural Centre.
-This pub is therefore re-categorised as Permanently Closed.
+Closed 2015 and now the AlQuba Masjid and Cultural Centre so re-categorised as Permanently Closed.

 The former description is shown below.